JSoftwareLabs/jsl_django_sitemap/README.md

 > 4. FETCH_URL_FROM: should be one value from the list ["name", "pattern"]
 > 5. default for FETCH_URL_FROM is "pattern"
 > 6. By default, if pattern is provided then "^" prefix and "$" suffix in urlpattern is removed.

+**_NOTE:_**
+The sitemap application doesn’t install any database tables.
+The only reason it needs to go into INSTALLED_APPS is so that the Loader() template loader can find the default templates.

 ## View generated sitemap: